 The Results of Overharvesting and Overfishing: What Happens Next?

-There are numerous aquatic plants and animals that have already gone extinct because of overharvesting, and overfishing continues to be a significant issue.
-Living organisms require resources to stay alive, but there are many activities that are simply not sustainable.
+Some aquatic plants and animals have already gone extinct because of overharvesting, and overfishing is a significant issue.
+Living organisms require resources to stay alive, but many activities are unsustainable.

 This can lead to long-term impacts both on human populations and the world as a whole.
 Some of the most important examples include: